Aqsu Xinjiang, China Travel Guide

 Limited.
 Local tea houses or restaurants might feature live traditional music in the evenings, mainly for local clientele.

-The Aksu Grand Theater may host local performances (refer to Section 8.2).
+The Aksu Grand Theater could have local entertainment (refer to Section 8.2).

 Limited.
-A few local KTV (karaoke) bars or small clubs might exist, but they are not typically geared towards foreign tourists.
+A few local KTV (karaoke) bars or small clubs might exist, but they aren't typically geared towards foreign tourists.

 Local eateries and street food stalls often stay open late, featuring opportunities for late-night snacks and meals.